Terms & Conditions for the Ecare group of companies (trading as Curam).

 To the fullest extent permitted by law:

-Liability is capped at total fees paid to Curam in the 12 months preceding the claim.
+• Curam’s total liability shall be capped at the greater of: (a) total fees paid to Curam in the 12 months preceding the claim; or (b) £5,000

-Nothing excludes liability for death, personal injury caused by negligence, fraud, or liabilities that cannot legally be excluded.
+Nothing in these Terms excludes or limits liability for death or personal injury caused by negligence, fraud, or any liability that cannot legally be excluded.

 Complaints should be directed to: